 United Way Food Programs Responding to Increased Need

-While many smaller food pantries across the state are closing, United Way of Tri-County (UWTC) hunger relief programs are responding to the increased demand for food caused by the Coronavirus outbreak.
-Vulnerable individuals and families can continue to depend on the following food pantries and hot meal programs in the MetroWest/495 Corridor area:
+Unfortunately, while many smaller food pantries across the state are closing, United Way of Tri-County (UWTC) hunger relief programs are responding to the increased demand for food caused by the Coronavirus outbreak.
+Vulnerable individuals and families can continue to depend on the following food pantries and hot meal programs in the MetroWest/495 Corridor:

 Each food pantry is responding to the specific needs of their community.
-In Framingham at the Pearl Street Cupboard & Café at Park, there have been over 50% more families seeking help from the food pantry.
-Café meals have transitioned to be takeout only and are available Monday through Friday.
-At WHEAT Community Connections in Clinton, meals are being delivered to seniors and families at five housing developments in Clinton and Lancaster in addition to take-out meals at the WHEAT’s Café.
-In six weeks, WHEAT has distributed nearly the same number of meals as it did in all of 2019.
-WHEAT’s food pantry continues to provide groceries to households in need each week.
-In Marlborough, additional groceries are being provided during each client’s monthly pantry visit for up to three weeks’ worth of food.
-All our food pantries and cafés are experiencing a growing demand and are responding by working hard to increase the volume of food distributed.
+In Framingham at the Pearl Street Cupboard & Café at Park, hot take-out dinners are available Monday through Friday.
+At WHEAT Community Connections in Clinton, staff and volunteers stepped in and provided 222 breakfasts and 115 lunches to school children.
+Meals are also being delivered to 224 seniors at four elderly housing developments in Clinton and Lancaster.
+In Marlborough, additional groceries are being provided during each client’s monthly pantry visit for up to three weeks-worth of food.
+At all of our food pantries and Cafés we are experiencing an increased volume of food being distributed.

 United Way / Mass2-1-1 Information and Referral Call Line Increasing Services to Respond to the COVID-19

-Compassionate and highly trained Mass2-1-1 specialists, working directly with the Massachusetts Department of Public Health (DPH) , provide the most accurate and timely information available on the Coronavirus.
-Residents can call this free, confidential line by dialing 2-1-1 from any landline or cell phone in Massachusetts to talk to trained call takers 24/7.
-Mass2-1-1’s Call2Talk line has also seen an increase in calls with 45% more calls than the same time last year.
-About 60% of callers express worry around the Coronavirus.
+Compassionate and highly trained Mass2-1-1 specialists, working directly with the Massachusetts Department of Public Health (DPH) , can provide the most accurate and timely information available on the Coronavirus.
+Residents can call this free, confidential line by dialing 2-1-1 from any landline or cell phone in Massachusetts to talk to trained call-takers 24/7.